singlestore-labs/python-wasi/README.md

 ./run.sh
 ```

+### Building without Docker

+It is possible to build without Docker if you have WASI SDK and the
+other tools required to build CPython already installed.
+Note, however,
+that currently the `run.sh` script will make changes to a small number
+of files in the WASI SDK tree to fix issues that prevent CPython
+from building.
+You will want to make a note of these changes in case
+they need to be undone.
+It is hoped that these issues will be fixed
+in the WASI SDK in the near future so that the patches are no longer
+needed.

 ### Cloning CPython and/or wasix Manually

 The paths to the CPython source and wasix source are configurable in the